-Linda is a very disadvantaged area of Livingstone and this school caters for 470 of its most vulnerable children.
+Linda is a very disadvantaged area of Livingstone and this school caters for 495 of its most vulnerable children.
 They are selected by the community on the basis of their vulnerability – many are orphans and others have no means of support.
 If this school did not exist, most of these children would not be able to attend school at all.
 Many of the children live in homes that are not weatherproof and lack running water and electricity.
 Each day, many pupils walk for over an hour to reach the school, often in extremely hot or wet weather.
 Other than the headteacher’s salary, the school receives no government funding and is dependant on donors for support.
 Donors provide everything from paper, pens and books to uniforms – many of the children are proud to have a uniform, but they don’t match.
-They are currently housed in a dilapidated old community centre, the majority of the school (several classes) being housed in one noisy room.
-The feeding programme is run from an open air kitchen with very limited facilities.
+Until recently the school was housed in a dilapidated old community centre, the majority of the school (several classes) being housed in one noisy room.
+The feeding programme was run from an open air kitchen with very limited facilities.
 Until Zambezi Sunrise became involved, there were two toilets for nearly 500 people and the school faced the constant threat of closure because of the potential risk of cholera and other diseases.

-Fortunately, public land became available nearby and Zambezi Sunrise has been instrumental in securing its transfer to the school.
+Fortunately, public land became available nearby and Zambezi Sunrise was instrumental in securing its transfer to the school.

-An ablution (toilet) block has been constructed that has enabled the school to stay open, with toilets for boys and girls.
+An ablution block has been constructed that has enabled the school to stay open, with toilets for boys and girls.
 It includes a shower for older girls to ensure that they are able to attend school without interruption.
-Work on building a kitchen has commenced.

-A purpose built classroom block of five rooms has been commenced.
-The first completed classroom was opened by the United Kingdom Deputy High Commissioner to Zambia and a pupil of the school in March 2018.
+A purpose built classroom block of five rooms has been completed.
+The first completed classroom was opened by the United Kingdom Deputy High Commissioner to Zambia, and a pupil of the school, in March 2018.
 The block comprises three classrooms, a library room and office.

 Together with True Thabo (an American non profit organisation) we have jointly presented a water purifier system to the new site to ensure that the pupils and staff have access to pure water.